-For added protection and to comply with the new legislation, we will be replacing lead and/or galvanized steel piping from service lines over time.
-For more information on lead in drinking water, please visit newierseyamwater.com/leadfacts.
+For added protection and to comply with the new legislation, we will be removing lead and lead/galvanized piping from service lines over time.
+For more information on lead in drinking water, please visit newjerseyamwater.com/leadfacts.

 Important Information About Drinking Water